GerritCodeReview/modules_index-elasticsearch/README.md

 This module was originally part of Gerrit core and then extracted into a separate component from v3.5.0-rc3 as part of [Change-Id: Ib7b5167ce](https://gerrit-review.googlesource.com/c/gerrit/+/323676).

+Note that, ElasticSearch source code is no longer Apache 2.0-licensed for versions 7.11 and newer.
+See ElasticSearch [2021 license change](https://www.elastic.co/pricing/faq/licensing) for more information.

 ## How to build

 This libModule is built like a Gerrit in-tree plugin, using Bazelisk.
 See the